At first glance, the differences between internal and external communications might be more striking than the similarities.

 An obvious one perhaps, but you will use different channels to reach your employees than you use to reach your customers.

-Social media being one example - whilst a Twitter feed or Facebook group for internal announcements would be a great way to engage your employees, there are obviously major security flaws in doing so (even if you set your social feeds to ‘private’).
+Social media is one example.
+Whilst a Twitter feed or Facebook group for internal announcements would be a great way to engage your employees, there are obviously major security flaws in doing so (even if you set your social feeds to ‘private’).

 Generally, traditional internal comms methods include: